 Rearranging the way the estate is shared out

 It is possible to rearrange the way property is shared out when someone dies without leaving a will, provided this is done within two years of the death.
 This is called making a deed of family arrangement or variation.
 All the people who would inherit under the rules of intestacy must agree.

 If they agree, the property can be shared out in a different way so that people who do not inherit under the intestacy rules can still get some of the estate.
 Or they could agree that the amount that people get is different to the amount they would get under the rules of intestacy.

 If you think that the way the estate is shared out should be rearranged, you will need legal advice.
 You may get legal aid.

-For more information about legal aid, see Help with legal costs.
+For more information about getting legal aid, legal advice, and help with legal costs.

 You may be able to apply to court for reasonable financial help from the estate of the person who has died intestate.
 For example, if you were living with the person who has died but you were not married to them, you would not inherit under the rules of intestacy.
 However, you could apply to court for financial help.
 You must have lived with them for at least two years immediately before their death.
 Another example is if you were always treated by the person who died as a child of the family.
 You would not inherit under the rules of intestacy but you could apply to the court for financial help.